 Definitely one of the best stops along the Albany Highway, the Williams Woolshed is a family-run one-stop-shop for all your country road-trip needs.
 The place comprises retail stores (no prizes for guessing what they sell) and a large cafe, which isn’t technically a bakery, but it is practically famous for its house-made pies and sausage rolls—so we thought it deserved a spot on the list.
 The pies range from Beef Mince to Lamb Curry and you can even enjoy them seated, on a plate, out on the verandah.

 Mount Barker Country Bakery

 One to travel for, the Mount Barker Country Bakery is no stranger to a national award or two.
-They recently took out a gold medal in the poultry category of the Great Aussie Pie Competition for their Thai Green Chicken Curry pie, and anyone who’s eaten one isn’t the least bit surprised about it.
-For the vegos out there seeking something a bit more inventive than your standard creamy mushroom, these guys do a seriously good cauliflower blue cheese and fig pie, which you have to taste to believe works.
+Their chunky mince pie is a winner for the purists, but we'd recommend giving their chicken camembert & sweet potato a try.
+For the vegos out there seeking something a bit more inventive than your standard creamy mushroom, these guys do a seriously good cauliflower blue cheese pie.

 Traditional baking methods and innovative culinary adventures meet in the glorious pies produced at the family owned and run Denmark Bakery.
 Perhaps one of the state’s most famous bakeries (for good reason), the place has their trophies up on the shelves right next to their freshly baked bread as reminders of their dedication to quality and craft.
 But back to the pies; wrap your mouth around anything from a Vinda-Roo (yep, that’s curried kangaroo) to a Thai Chicken, or go for a classic Chunky Beef.
 You won’t be disappointed either way.